 To be considered properly documented, the date of the last screening must correspond to the date of the last immunization visit and be different from the date of the previous screening result.
-VFC providers must use the Patient Eligibility Screening Record (Appendix 8) or incorporate screening questions into an existing form or electronic medical record.
+VFC providers must use the Patient Eligibility Screening Records ((Private sector-English, Private sector-Spanish, Public sector-Spanish) or incorporate screening questions into an existing form or electronic medical record.
 For each child enrolled, a Patient Eligibility Screening Record or equivalent information must be completed and kept on file for at least three (3) years regardless of VFC eligibility.